Brazil held to 0-0 draw by Costa Rica in a stunner to open Copa America group play

 In the 30th minute, Rodrygo went low to head on Raphinha's free kick to Marquinhos, who banged it home at the far post.
 A 3 1/2-minute VAR review followed, and Mexican referee César Ramos eventually agreed with the assistant's decision to wave it off for offside by a minuscule margin.

-In the 39th minute, a kick by Lucas Paquetá appeared to go off a hand of Juan Pablo Vargas in the penalty area but Ramos made no call.
+In the 39th minute, a kick by Lucas Paquetá appeared to go off the hand of Juan Pablo Vargas in the penalty area, but Ramos made no call.

 Paquetá ripped a shot off the post in the 63rd minute.
-Costa Rica then survived when Haxzel Quirós nearly headed the ball into his own net before Sequeira smothered it.
+Costa Rica then survived when Quirós nearly headed the ball into his own net before Sequeira smothered it.
+Sequeira then made a diving save in the 79th minute when Guilherme Arana ripped a shot on net.

 Costa Rica survived a few more moments of chaos beginning in the 86th minute, with Rodrygo failing to capitalize on a pair of scoring chances and not getting a foul call against Jeyland Mitchell in the box.